qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

      - [number]

        Default: -9999.0
-     - Value to apply to no data values.
+     - Value to use for nodata in the output
    * - **Range boundaries**
      - ``RANGE_BOUNDARIES``
      - [enumeration]